allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 ```

 Now we can move to the remaining transitions.
-Transition no. 5 has to be split into two transitions.
+Transition no. 5 has to be split into two.
 We want to stay in the `Paid` state until all registration events are received and only then switch to `Registered`.
 This can be achieved with: